PonyEdit/PonyEdit/index.md

 ### Authors and Contributors
 PonyEdit was originally created by @thingalon and @pento.

 If you like PonyEdit and would like to contribute, please submit a pull request; we'd love your help!
-We are particularly interested in volunteers to maintain Windows and Linux binary releases for it.